danforthcenter/plantcv/docs/psII_tutorial.md

 Measurement of chlorophyll fluorescence is a tool that can be used to monitor/estimate photosynthetic performance (Baker 2008).
 Several systems exist that use imaging to detect chlorophyll fluorescence and support multiple measurement protocols.
-PlantCV currently supports data from the [PhenoVation CropReporter](https://phenovation.com/) system, which has measurement protocols for Fv/Fm, Fv'/Fm', Fq'/Fm', NPQ, among others.
-In PlantCV, CropReporter data (and later other data sources) are imported into PlantCV as an [Xarray](http://xarray.pydata.org/en/stable/) DataArray with frame labels and attributes that enable quick access to the frames needed to measure each parameter.
-A workflow to analyze PSII images is outlined below.
+PlantCV currently supports data from the [PhenoVation CropReporter](https://phenovation.com/) system, which has measurement protocols for Fv/Fm, Fv'/Fm', Fq'/Fm', NPQ, chlorophyll fluorescence, and spectral reflectance.
+In PlantCV, CropReporter data (and later other data sources) are imported into PlantCV [Xarray](http://xarray.pydata.org/en/stable/) DataArrays with frame labels enable quick access to the frames needed to measure each parameter.
+A workflow to analyze Fv/Fm, Fq'/Fm', NPQ, and several spectral indices is outlined.

 Also see [here](#psii-script) for the complete script.